Scottish Walks - Hillwalking in Scotland

 Never take Scottish Hillwalking lightly, always be prepared as the Scottish Climate can be very erratic to say the least!.
 I would always recommend that you purchase Ordinance Survey map of the area you find yourself in, they are invaluable and there are usually plenty of simpler local maps available from Scottish Tourist Offices, Forestry Commission etc. Remember to prepare yourself well and wear appropriate clothing and footwear for your Scotland walks.
 Always, and I mean always, let someone know where your walking and when you are expected back.

-Keep walking in Scotland safe and enjoyable.
+Keep walking in Scotland in a safe and enjoyable way.
 We want you back.